Skip to Content

 So what can cause these outbursts?

 There are several possibilities, but the root of the problem is that video games follow their rules extremely rigidly.
-There's no negotiating when you lose, nor is there a way to call a time out when something goes wrong.
+There's no negotiating when you lose, nor is there a way to call a time out when something goes wrong - and when a game isn't well designed, things will go wrong a lot.

-Sadly, players may end up venting their frustration on someone else.
-If someone is struggling with a video game and they are interrupted, they may yell at or otherwise lash out at the person who bothered them.
-Unfortunately, it's not always clear when someone is having trouble with a game, and this can an outburst appear to come from nowhere.
+But here's the problem: regardless of what's frustrating the player, there's always a chance that they'll vent that frustration on someone else.
+If someone is struggling with something and they are interrupted, they may yell at or otherwise lash out at whomever interrupted them.
+Unfortunately, it's not always clear when someone is having trouble with a game, and that makes it look like these outbursts come out of nowhere.

 So what do you think?
-Does stressing someone out count as turning them violent?
+Does this count as making people violent?

 I'll leave that judgement call for you to make.